 Get the Lead Out

-The owner never like the wheel spats on the MkV, so he had me set up the rear fenders like the earlier, so-called, MkIV fender.
-S section was added to the wheel arch to fill in the gap and leave a correct space all around. it was then found that the fender never fit very well.
+The owner never liked the wheel spats on the MkV, so he had me set up the rear fenders to look like the earlier, so-called MkIV fender.
+A section was added to the wheel arch to fill in the gap and leave a correct space all around. it was then found that the fender never fit that well from the factory.
 So, I cut the fender in half and put it back together in the proper position on the tub.

-AFter all of this, the bodywork was hidden with lead, as was most of the coachwork from the factory.
+After all of this, the metalwork was covered with lead, same as most of the original coachwork from the factory.
 You can also see a leaded joint directly above the fender.
-This is the point where the original 4-door rear scuttle ended, and the coach-built center of the body was pasted in, all hidden with enormous amounts of lead.
+This is the point where the original 4-door rear scuttle ended, and the coach-built center of the body was grafted in.
+The intersection was then cleanly disguised with enormous amounts of lead.
 On the off-side, you can get a glimpse of the rear scuttle wood and the hinge-post, where the landau bars mount up for the hoodsticks.

 Bradley Restoration